What Is A Business Impersonation Attack?

 Fake Social Media Accounts

-Threat actors may create a fake impersonation of business social media accounts of businesses or their employees by copying all the data from the original account.
-They can then reach out to customers or other employees to steal their data or money.
+Threat actors may create a fake impersonation of business social media accounts by copying all the data from the original account.
+They can then contact customers or other employees to steal their data or money.

 Fake Websites